 First things first, never detail a hot engine!
 It's generally easier to detail an engine that is mildly warm, purely because the contaminants are often easier to remove.
 You can simply turn the car on for 1 - 2 minutes just to get it a little warm, before you start your detail.

 The next thing to do is cover up anything that probably shouldn't get wet.
 The air intakes, alternator, coil packs, Electronic Control Unit (ECU) and On-Board Diagnostics (OBD) and any electricals should all be taped up.
 The best thing for this is cover with a plastic bag, and masking tape or elastic band it up.

 Now that the bay is dry, it's time to dress it and protect the plastic, rubber and vinyl surfaces under your bonnet.
-For dressing the engine bay, we suggest using our Dressle product.
+For dressing the engine bay, we suggest using Dressle our All Purpose Dressing.
 It's an all-purpose, liquid, dry-touch, dressing, that is water based, so is gentle for most surfaces.
-It can be sprayed directly on all surfaces, but we'd advise spraying onto a cloth or foam applicator pad first, before applying it to the engine bay.
+It can be sprayed directly on all surfaces, but we'd advise spraying onto a microfibre cloth or foam applicator pad first, before applying it to the engine bay.

 It's important to note that Dressle should be left to cure for around 4-6 hours for full protection, so it's best not to do an engine detail if you need to go on long road trip right after.